rvbcldud/ipgen-spec/SPEC.md

 Here are the steps that tools that implement this spec need to follow to generate IPv4 addresses:

 1. Follow steps 1 and 2 in the [IPv6 Addresses](#ipv6-addresses) section.
-2. Validate that the network prefix is less that 32, returning immediately with an error if it isn't.
-In such a case we only have 2 choices, return the same IP address or return an error since this prefix states that this is already a complete IP address.
-This spec chooses the latter as it helps detect mistakes.
+2. Validate that the network prefix is less than or equal to  32, returning immediately with an error if it isn't.
+If it is equal to 32, return the network address itself.
 3. Calculate `IP6_PREFIX` by subtracting 32 from 128 and then adding back the IPv4 prefix supplied.
 4. Convert the IPv4 address to a [Ipv4-mapped IPv6 address](https://en.wikipedia.org/wiki/IPv6#IPv4-mapped_IPv6_addresses)
 5. Use the newly created prefix and address to create an IPv6 network address.
-5. Follow steps 4 to 10 in the [IPv6 Addresses](#ipv6-addresses) section.
+6. Follow steps 4 to 10 in the [IPv6 Addresses](#ipv6-addresses) section.
-6. Convert the IPv4-mapped IPv6 address back to an IPv4 address.
+7. Convert the IPv4-mapped IPv6 address back to an IPv4 address.
-7. Return the IP address representation as a native IPv4 object of their programming langauge so other tools can work with it easily.
+8. Return the IP address representation as a native IPv4 object of their programming langauge so other tools can work with it easily.

 [CIDR notation]: https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation